Get Started With Custom Metadata Types in Salesforce

 Conclusion:

 It’s important to maintain data integrity, thoroughly test configurations, and document metadata for ease of understanding and maintenance.
-CMDTs are especially valuable for integrating with external systems and can be deployed using metadata API or Salesforce CLI.
-Overall, by following best practices, organizations can harness the power of Custom Metadata Types to streamline development, enhance customization, and optimize the Salesforce platform to meet their unique needs.
+CMDTs are especially valuable for integrating with external systems and can be deployed using the metadata API or Salesforce CLI.
+Overall, by following best practices, organizations can harness the power of custom metadata types to streamline development, enhance customisation, and optimize the Salesforce platform to meet their unique needs.

 Contact Us